MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell-powershell.md

-When using PowerShell and Terraform, you must log in using a service principal.
+When in PowerShell and Terraform, you must log in using a service principal.
 The next two sections will illustrate the following tasks:

 - [Create an Azure service principal](#create-an-azure-service-principal)
 - [Log in to Azure using a service principal](#log-in-to-azure-using-a-service-principal)